NerminVej/Landingpage/README.md

 # Landingpage

+## Trying to Style a website while only using plain CSS

 ## Assignments

 1. Download the design images and take a look at what you’re going to be creating here.
 Image One (Full Design), Image Two (Color and Fonts)